Midpoint Order

 The Bottom Line

 The midpoint order is a powerful tool for the cost-conscious trader.
 It allows market participants to bypass the traditional "gatekeepers" of the spread—the market makers—and trade directly with one another at a fair equilibrium price.
-Investors looking to improve execution performance may consider using midpoint orders for non-urgent trades.
+Investors looking to optimize execution performance may consider using midpoint orders for non-urgent trades.
 It is the practice of parking liquidity inside the bid-ask spread to invite a match at a better price.
 Through this mechanism, midpoint orders may result in substantial savings and reduced market impact.
 On the other hand, the uncertainty of execution means they are ill-suited for panic situations or fast breakouts.
 Properly used, they are a key component of a sophisticated trade execution strategy.

 At a Glance